Worse than Random? An Embarrassingly Simple Probing Evaluation of Large Multimodal Models in Medical VQA: Introduction

-Our systematic evaluation of seven state-of-the-art LMMs on ProbMed revealed several critical insights. \textit{First}, even the best-performing models, such as GPT-4V and Gemini Pro, performed close to random guessing on specialized diagnostic categories like Condition/Finding and Position, highlighting their limitations in handling fine-grained medical inquiries. \textit{Second}, introducing adversarial pairs significantly reduced the accuracy of all models, with LLaVA-Med's performance dropping by up to 57\% and Gemini Pro's accuracy decreasing by 25\% in ProbMed.
-These findings emphasize the importance of adversarial testing in Med-VQA to uncover model weaknesses. \textit{Third}, the CheXagent model, which was exclusively trained on chest X-rays, demonstrated that specialized domain knowledge is crucial.
+Our systematic evaluation of twelve state-of-the-art LMMs on ProbMed revealed several critical insights. \textit{First}, even the best-performing models, such as GPT-4o and Gemini Pro, performed close to random guessing on specialized diagnostic categories like Condition/Finding and Position, highlighting their limitations in handling fine-grained medical inquiries. \textit{Second}, introducing adversarial pairs significantly reduced the accuracy of all models, with LLaVA-Med-v1.5's performance dropping by up to 28.22\% and GPT-4o's accuracy decreasing by 20.71\% in ProbMed.
+These findings emphasize the importance of adversarial testing in Med-VQA to uncover model weaknesses. \textit{Third}, by incorporating chain-of-thought reasoning and adding visual descriptions generated by GPT-4o, we observe substantial improvements in model performance, suggesting that poor visual understanding is a critical bottleneck.
+The results indicate that augmenting these models with more accurate visual information could significantly improve their ability to handle complex medical tasks.
+Moreover, the CheXagent model, which was exclusively trained on chest X-rays, demonstrated that specialized domain knowledge is crucial.
 It showed that expertise gained on one particular organ could be transferable to another modality of the same organ in a zero-shot manner, highlighting the value of domain-specific training for improving model performance.

-In summary, our work highlights significant gaps in the reliability of LMMs for medical diagnosis despite their impressive performance on current existing general domain benchmarks.
+In summary, our work highlights significant gaps in the reliability of LMMs for medical diagnosis despite their impressive performance on existing general domain benchmarks.
 The insights from ProbMed underscore the urgent need for robust evaluation methodologies to ensure the accuracy and reliability of LMMs in real-world medical applications.
+Our findings also suggest that poor visual understanding is a key limitation for open-source models, which can be mitigated by incorporating chain-of-thought reasoning and accurate visual descriptions.
 This research inspires the development of more trustworthy AI systems in healthcare and beyond, ultimately contributing to better diagnostic outcomes and patient care.